 Wine in hand (not recommended), we spent an evening taking turns with the wood burner, creating a series of snowflake designs – no two alike!
 First we roughly sketched out a design using a pencil (using these as our inspiration), and then simply tried our best to trace that design using the wood burner.
 You can also transfer a design on to the wood slices if you’d prefer to use some clip art – the wood burner I linked to even includes a transfer point so you can transfer laser printed images onto a surface with ease.

 Neither of us had used a wood burner before, so we really experimented with different designs and all of the wood burning tips.
-We created some duds during our experimentation, but we had a lot of fun - actually, this project is kind of meditative because it's so repetitive and simple.
-Plus, the burning wood smells strangely good.
+We created some duds during our experimentation, but we had a lot of fun making these DIY wood burned birch slice ornaments – actually, this project is kind of meditative because it’s so repetitive and simple.
+Plus the burning wood smells soooo good.

-When we were done, we let the designs cool and then threaded a narrow plaid ribbon through the drilled holes, finished with a knot, and then used a dab of clear nail polish to keep the ends from fraying.
-These would also make adorable gift tags, and you could burn initials, names, or meaningful dates on the other side.
+When we were done the wood burning, we let the designs cool and then threaded a narrow plaid ribbon through the drilled holes, finished with a knot, and used a dab of clear nail polish to keep the ends of the ribbon from fraying.
+These DIY wood burned birch slice ornaments would also make adorable gift tags!
+You could burn initials, names, or meaningful dates on the other side.

 - Protect your table with an old chopping block or cookie sheet so if you drop the tool, or switch out the tips, your work surface is protected.